Understanding the Economy of Sri Lanka

 Common Reasons for Sending Money to Sri Lanka

 Looking at the transfer narrations given to the various money transfer providers, the following reasons stand out as the most common for people remitting money to Sri Lanka.

-To support family income, Sri Lankans abroad send money on a regular basis mostly on month ends.
+To support family income, Sri Lankans abroad send money regularly, mostly on month ends.
 This takes care of the day-to-day living expenses.

 Some Sri Lankans send money home for tuition fees for their siblings or direct family members.

-Investing back home remains one of the greatest pull factors for Sri Lankans in the diaspora.
-Most of the investments are in real estate, stock market and entrepreneurial ventures.
+Investing back home remains one of the most significant pull factors for Sri Lankans in the diaspora.
+Most of the investments are in real estate, the stock market, and entrepreneurial ventures.

 During festivals such as Vesak Poya, Poson Poya Festival, and Sinhala and Tamil New Year, the size and frequency of remittances to Sri Lanka usually increase.

 Why Send Money With a Money Transfer Service?